akoutmos/prom_ex/README.md

 "Metrics" pillar in your application (in reference to [The Three Pillars of Observability](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html)).

+To this end, while PromEx does provide a certain level of configurability (like the polling rate, starting behaviour for manual metrics and all the options that the plugins receive), the goal is not to make an infinitely configurable tool.
+For example, you are not able to edit the names/descriptions of Prometheus metrics via plugin options or even the tags that are attached to the data points.

+Instead, if there things that you don't agree with or that are incompatible with your usage of a certain 1st party plugin and want to edit how the PromEx plugins react to Telemetry events, it is recommended that you fork the plugin in question and edit it to your specific use case.
+If you think that the community can benefit for your changes, do not hesitate to make a PR and I'll be sure to review it.
+This is not to say that event configurability will never come to PromEx, but I want to make sure that the public facing API is clean and straightforward and not bogged down with configuration.
+That and the Grafana dashboards would then have to become templatized to accommodate all this configurability.

 PromEx provides a few utilities to you in order to accomplish this goal:

 - A behaviour that defines the contract for PromEx plug-ins